whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2026-spring/02-pockets/02-08-bring-pants-and-shirt-to-class-assignment.md

 ## Overview

-- Make sure the shirt and pants fit well
+- Make sure the shirt and pants fit you well
 - Avoid stretchy fabrics

 ## Grading Rubric